REDSIM/flexicurve/Packages/red.sim.flexicurve/Readme.txt

 -- changes made by UdonVR

 UPDATE 1.0.3 (08.12.2023) Changes:
 - Previous fix caused another bug, when a new mesh file was created every time you select a FlexiCurve object.
-Fixed now
+Fixed now.

 UPDATE 1.0.2 (05.12.2023) Changes:
 - Duplication works correctly now.
 It now creates a new geometry file instead of referencing the old one after duplication.